e271828e/Flight.jl/prototypes/kernel/README.md

 offset suggestions, no `GridUtilization` advisory.
 The refusal messages name the offending anchor and the pool's GCD, and stop there.

-Beyond that: localization (§10.4 — the cubic Hermite interpolant, the θ = 0
-validation and its epoch discriminator, trial evaluations, root-finding, `t*` boundaries, the remainder step, and the `localization_tol`/`localization_budget` keywords), computed connections and the §8.8 helpers (`input_passthrough` and the generic-holding sugar), visibility enforcement (§8.3), did-you-mean suggestion lists (an error names the offender plainly), auto-published ports, §9.5's always-on conformance check (the return laws are checked once, at the
+Beyond that: computed connections and the §8.8 helpers (`input_passthrough` and the generic-holding sugar), visibility enforcement (§8.3), did-you-mean suggestion lists (an error names the offender plainly), auto-published ports, §9.5's always-on conformance check (the return laws are checked once, at the